 So, to help you get started, we’ve pulled together five key considerations in undertaking due diligence for start-up investments.

 - Your Finances: Before making the decision to invest, it’s important to be aware of your financial situation.
 This means being honest and asking yourself whether you can actually afford to invest.
 If money is tight, or you would face financial hardship if the investment failed, it’s best to hold off.

 - Risk Tolerance: Everyone’s risk tolerance is different.
 One person may feel comfortable investing in a start-up venture.
 Others may prefer to put their money in safer investments.
 Therefore, when undertaking due diligence, it’s good to consider your tolerance to risk as that will help you choose investments most suited to your circumstances.

 - Competitors: Once you have a good grasp of the company’s financials, it's time to size up the industries and sectors it operates in.
 A good rule of thumb is to look at two or three peers to size up the competition.
 Ultimately, every company is defined by whom it competes with.
-By assessing the competition, you can determine whether this new venture really does have a unique selling point.
+And by assessing the competition you can determine whether this new venture really does have a unique selling point.

-Legal Issues: By understanding the company’s finances, competitors, and the market at large, you have the foundation to make an investment decision.
-The final piece in the jigsaw puzzle, is to evaluate all the risks associated with the business.
+Legal Issues: By understanding the company’s finances, competitors and the market at large, you have the foundations to make an investment decision.
+The final piece in the jigsaw is to evaluate all the risks associated with the business.
 For example, are there any outstanding legal or regulatory issues?
-Are there any pending patents or licenses that haven’t been approved yet?
-By looking at the legal and regulatory risks holistically, you will be in a great position to make an informed decision.
+Are there any public relations concerns you need to be aware of?
+By looking at the legal and reputational risks holistically, you will be in a great position to make an informed decision.

 *Nothing in this article should be considered legal or investment advice.
 Startup investments are always inherently risky and following the advice in this article will not necessarily reduce that risk.